The Bowditch boundary of $(G,\mathcal{H})$ when $G$ is hyperbolic: Proofs of claims

 \begin{proposition}\cite[Proposition 1.1]{Bo99} Let $G$, a countable group, act on $M$, a compact Hausdorff space with at least $3$ points.
 Then $G$ acts as a convergence group if and only if every infinite sequence in $G$ contains a subsequence which is collapsing. \end{proposition}

 \begin{proof}[Proof of Claim \ref{c:dyn}] We use the characterization of \ref{p:collapse}.
 Let $\{\gamma_i\}$ be an infinite sequence in $G$.
-Since the action of $G$ on $\partial G$ is convergence, there is a collapsing subsequence $\{g_i\}$ of $\{\gamma_i\}$; i.e., there are points $a$ and $b$ in $\partial G$ which are attracting and repelling in the sense of Definition \ref{d:collapse}.
-We will show that $\{g_i\}$ is also a collapsing sequence for the action of $G$ on $M$, and that the images $\bar{a}$ and $\bar{b}$ in $M$ are the attracting and repelling points for this sequence.
+Since the action of $G$ on $\partial G$ is convergence, there is a collapsing subsequence $\{g_i\}$ of $\{\gamma_i\}$; i.e., there are points $a$ and $b$ in $\partial G$ which are repelling and attracting in the sense of Definition \ref{d:collapse}.
+We will show that $\{g_i\}$ is also a collapsing sequence for the action of $G$ on $M$, and that the images $\bar{a}$ and $\bar{b}$ in $M$ are the repelling and attracting points for this sequence.

 Let $K\subseteq M\setminus \{\bar{a}\}$ and $L\subseteq M\setminus \{\bar{b}\}$ be compact sets, and let $\tilde{K}$ and $\tilde{L}$ be the preimages of $K$ and $L$ in $\partial G$.
 We have $\tilde{K} \subseteq \partial G\setminus \{a\}$ and $\tilde{L}\subseteq \partial G\setminus \{b\}$, so $\{i\mid g_i \tilde{K}\cap \tilde{L}\neq\emptyset\}$ is finite.
-But for each $i$, $g_i K\cap L =\cdots= \pi(g_i\tilde{K} \cap \tilde{L})$, so $\{i\mid g_i K\cap L\}$ is also finite. \end{proof} \begin{remark} In the preceding proof it is possible for $a$ and $b$ to be distinct, but $\bar{a} = \bar{b}$. \end{remark}
+But for each $i$, $g_i K\cap L = \pi(g_i\tilde{K} \cap \tilde{L})$, so $\{i\mid g_i K\cap L\}$ is also finite. \end{proof} \begin{remark} In the preceding proof it is possible for $a$ and $b$ to be distinct, but $\bar{a} = \bar{b}$. \end{remark}